Coherent Generation and Protection of Anticoherent Spin States: Effect of control errors on the DCG

 \section{Effect of control errors on the DCG}

 We study the effect of control errors on the performance of our pulse-based protocol protected from finite-duration errors by DCGs.
 For that purpose, we consider the simplest protocol presented in this work, which prepares a GHZ state starting from a coherent state pointing in the direction of the $z$-axis by applying a $\pi/2$ rotation about the $x$-axis followed by a squeezing of strength $\pi/2$ along the $z$-axis.
 For an ensemble of $N=4$ spin-$1/2$, we calculate the distance~\eqref{eq.dist} between the noisy and ideal state-preparation propagators for a wide range of parameters $(\delta/\chi,\Delta/\chi)$, where $\delta=\norm{H_{\mathrm{dis}}}$ and $\Delta = \norm{H_{\mathrm{dd}}}$, in the NoDD case, when the rotation and squeezing pulses are individually protected by a DCG and when the whole cycle is protected by a single DCG (results shown in Fig.~\ref{fig.GHZ}).
-In the absence of control errors, we find that protecting a cycle performs better than protecting each pulse in the interaction-dominated regime ($\Delta \gtrsim \delta$).
-In general, the best DCG strategy only provides an improvement over NoDD in the $\delta/\chi\lesssim 10^{-1.6}$ and $\Delta/\chi\lesssim 10^{-1.3}$ regimes of parameters.
+In the absence of control errors, we find that protecting each pulse individually performs better than protecting a cycle in the disorder-dominated regime, while the cycle protection scheme works best in the interaction-dominated regime.
+In general, the best DCG strategy only provides an improvement over NoDD in the parameter regimes $\delta/\chi\lesssim 10^{-1.6}$ and $\Delta/\chi\lesssim 10^{-1.3}$.

 We then introduce control errors in the protocols and study how they impact the DCG's performance by calculating the distance measure in the $(\epsilon,\norm{H_{\mathrm{err}}}/\chi)$ parameter space, where $\norm{H_{\mathrm{err}}} = \norm{H_{\mathrm{dis}} + H_{\mathrm{dd}}}$, considering both the interaction- and disorder-dominated regime by fixing $\norm{H_{\mathrm{dis}}}/\norm{H_{\mathrm{dd}}} = 10^{-1}$ and $\norm{H_{\mathrm{dd}}}/\norm{H_{\mathrm{dis}}} = 10^{-1}$ respectively.
 We consider three types of error, namely (i) errors in the DD pulses, (ii) errors in the balanced pair for which the identity pulses do not introduce additional errors and (iii) errors in the balanced pair where each identity pulse introduces errors to the system.
 As a simple model for control errors, we consider flip-angle errors~\cite{Lidar_2023_survey} (over- or under- rotations) where the amplitude of a faulty pulse is given by $\chi_{\mathrm{faulty}} = \chi(1+\epsilon)$ where $\abs{\epsilon}\ll 1$.
 For convenience, we concentrate on the case where $\epsilon>0$, which generates over-rotations.